 Or maybe your not.
 Sure you like a good hike now and again, but you've never attempted anything like this in your life.
 Maybe you're not even sure you're going to climb Kilimanjaro.
 You could find yourself in Tanzania for a whole number of reasons and perhaps climbing Kili wasn't even on your radar when you packed your bags back home.

-Either way you're okay!
-You can rent just about anything you could possibly need from the trekking company that you choose to help you make it to the top, or if you want check out this full list of everything to bring from home.
+Either way, you're okay!
+You can rent just about anything you could possibly need from the trekking company that you choose to help you make it to the top, or if you want to check out this full list of everything to bring from home.
 That being said, a few simple things can go a long way towards increasing your odds of making it, and they won't weigh down your suitcase either!

 When I went to Tanzania I was not 100% positive I was going to be climbing Kili.
 Because of that, I was so glad that there was the option to rent gear.
 But here are a few of the most important things I did bring from home.